dkarthe/webjeda-blog/_posts/2016-12-22-how-to-add-facebook-like-button-to-jekyll.md

 </article>
  {% endhighlight %}

 You can check my page for a like button.
 I have used the same menthod.
-But I have added differ to the script so that only after everything loads, the facebook like will appear.
+But I have added ```defer``` to the script so that only after everything loads, the facebook like will appear.
 This helps to load the content before like button.

 {% highlight html %}
 <script defer>(function(d, s, id) {